CCPI Europe confirmed as EMPRESS partner

 What is EMPIR?

-The European Metrology Programme for Innovation and Research (EMPIR) is a €600 million, 10-year programme run in accordance with Horizon 2020 rules.
+The European Metrology Programme for Innovation and Research (EMPIR) is a €600 million, 10-year program run in accordance with Horizon 2020 rules.

 Investigating optimum Pt-Rh thermocouple combinations